trallard/Shef_CodeFirst_Python/codeofconduct.md

 - Geographic location
 - Any other dimension of diversity

+Our main aim is not only to _teach individuals how to code_ but to **build a supportive and empowering community** for and by women interested in pursuing a career in tech.

+Hence all the instructors, attendees, helpers, ambassadors, and invited speakers have to adhere to this code of conduct.

+Behaviours violating this code of conduct will not be tolerated.
+If you witness any behaviour violating this CoC please inform your lead instructors: Tania Allard and Darren Vong.

 ## Expected Behavior
 The following behaviors are expected of all instructors and attendees of CodeFirst girls courses: